TestGorilla LogoTestGorilla Logo

 2. Develop the questions: Subject-matter experts collaborate with our team to develop the questions for the test.

-3. Peer review: Experts peer review the questions to ensure their accuracy.
+3. Peer review: Experts review the questions to ensure their accuracy.

-4. Confirm consistency and fine-tune the test: We use advanced statistical algorithms to track down and analyze key indicators in our tests so that we can improve them.
+4. Confirm consistency and fine-tune the test: We use advanced statistical algorithms, factor analysis, and intraclass correlation to track down and analyze key indicators in our tests so that we can improve them.
 Measures such as Cronbach’s alpha help us confirm the internal consistency of each assessment.

-6. Collect feedback: We also collect feedback from our customers about the performance of each candidate they hire.
-In this way, we can give data-driven recommendations about which tests to use for particular job roles.
+6. Collect feedback: Collecting feedback about the performance of each successful candidate gives us data-driven recommendations about which tests to use for particular job roles.

-Better, faster, more reliable, unbiased, and data-driven – this is what your hiring process will look like when you start incorporating pre-employment skills tests.
+Better, faster, more reliable, unbiased, and data-driven – this is what your hiring process looks like when you use valid, reliable talent assessments.

 Our tests’ psychometric properties ensure they consistently measure what they are intended to and can provide a solid foundation for important hiring decisions.

-Take a look at TestGorilla’s test library to find tests that will make your hiring process fairer and more objective.
-You can get started with a free plan today.
+Take a product tour to learn how our tests make your hiring process fairer and more objective.

 Hire the best candidates with TestGorilla